OrgEleCho/CurvaLauncher/README.md

   (A space character is required between `>trans` and the text, you can also configure the source and target language or switch translation engine in the settings)
 - Hashing: Input `#` and a hashing method, then type a text or file path to get summary (For example, '#md5 123' or '#sha256 C:\Users\OrgEleCho\Desktop\test.txt'.
 Now support `md5`, `sha1`, `sha256`, `sha384`, `sha512`)
+- Everything: Input `*` and keyword to search everything on your PC.
+  (For example, `*qwq*` will search all folders and files which name contains 'qwq')
+- ZXing: Detect 2D Barcode and QR code or generate QR code.
+  (Input '>zxing' for detecting image in your clipboard, input '>qrcode' for generating QR code and save it to your clipboard)

 <br />